 Hopefully, this never happens but if you lost the mother rabbit you can get a kitten milk replacer which is going to be the best choice and has the closest nutritional value that your young rabbits need.

 Whiskies kitten milk is the brand that works best for me.
 If you want to use something else I have heard goat’s milk does well.
-Milk direct from the store does not have the nutritional value in it after being so highly processed.

 I will also say the best milk formula for newborn baby rabbits is the premade liquid special formula and not in powder form.
 Anything you have to add warm water to is not going to be thick enough to “stick to their bones” as it were.
 When you think about it rabbits only nurse once or twice a day, unlike most other animals.
 So they need to be able to survive for long periods of time without eating.